 What is Cluster?

 Cluster immunotherapy, or cluster allergy shots, is a quicker build-up method than our traditional build, but less aggressive than our rush build.
-Instead of 3-6 months, this approach takes 4-6 weeks.
-Initially, there is a more significant time commitment with extended 2-hour appointments twice a week during those 1-2 months.
+Instead of 3-6 months, this approach takes 4-9 weeks.
+Initially, there is a more significant time commitment with extended appointments.
+These appointments can last from 30 minutes to 2 hours and occur twice a week during those 1-2 months.
 During these visits, patients receive 3-4 injections with 30 minutes after each injection.
 These are only done with a doctor or nurse practitioner present.
 Patients will be required to pre-medicate before these treatments.

 Why do Cluster versus Traditional?